Overview

 Asset Generator

-One big opportunity area was how to solve the bottleneck of never-ending, last-minute social image requests.
+One major opportunity was to address the bottleneck of never-ending, last-minute social image requests.

 I decided to build my own tool: Asset Generator.
 This unlocked Marketing, generating dozens of on-brand variations in minutes rather than waiting days for designer availability.

-Shipping velocity of on-brand social images increased significantly, allowing me to focus on strategic work instead.
+The shipping velocity of on-brand social images increased significantly, allowing me to focus on strategic work.

 Collaboration